 Three main causes of autism and other chronic and sometimes devastating illnesses that public health officials must investigate:

 - Glutathione-inhibitors like acetaminophen (the main ingredient in baby Tylenol)

-What are the synergistic effects of toxic exposures combined with pharmaceutical products?
+What are the synergistic effects of exposure to toxins combined with overuse of pharmaceutical products?

 These three triggers: antibiotics, aluminum exposure (particularly the injected aluminum found in vaccines and in some brands of the vitamin K shot given to babies at birth), and infant Tylenol may be primary drivers of environmentally induced autism.